JohannesBuchner/RainbowLasso/README.rst

 TODO
 ----

-* ☐ discard blended or problematic photometry in LS&WISE (mostly done, but needs to be checked)
-* ☐ discard blended or problematic photometry in GALEX
 * ☐ discard blended or problematic photometry in VHS
 * ☐ discard blended or problematic photometry in UKIDSS
-* ☐ provide upper limits for GALEX, in case of non-detections
-* ☐ provide upper limits from the AllWISE bands
-* ☐ provide upper limits for VHS, UKIDSS (need the area for that)
+* ☐ provide upper limits for VHS, UKIDSS (need coverage information for that)
 * ☐ improve efficiency of noirlab fetching of aperture fluxes.
 They were not able yet to suggest a better working solution.

 To add more surveys, contributions are welcome.